Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/swequip/swequip.md

 `-b` add a bonus to your to-hit

 **Damage**
+`-dmg` change the damage die on the attack
 `-d` add a bonus to your damage
 `-c` adds extra damage when a critical hit is scored.
 Accepts XdY dice strings or a flat number `-criton` allows you to set a different natural dice roll that scores a critical hit